Home > Kitchen + Dining > Cozies + Covers > Soup Bowl Cozy for Hot + Cold

 We’ve all heard the waiter’s common admonition, “Careful!
 The plate is hot!”
 At which point, we instinctively reach out to touch the plate… because we just can’t help ourselves!
 Hot dishes happen at home as well, and there’s usually no waiters to warn you about them.
 Instead, use our soup bowl cozy to protect yourself.
 Made with all natural fibers, it can go right into the microwave.
 So, even though they (who are they?!) always tell us only the food should heat up in the micro, we know that is not always the case.
 Say goodbye to “too hot to handle” with our cute cozies.
 But wait… there’s more.
-These cozies work just as well to protect your hands from too cold dishes like, ice cream.
+These cozies work just as well to protect your hands from too cold dishes, like ice cream.

 We made each of our samples from two fat quarters.
 Our pattern, offered as a free download below, assembles into an approximate 10” x 10” square, making this an excellent project for pre-cuts or scraps.
-Our pretty picks are from Tula Pink’s Spirit Animal collection for FreeSpirit Fabrics.
+Our original pretty picks are from Tula Pink’s Spirit Animal collection for FreeSpirit Fabrics.

 Our sample cozies feature different fabrics for the inside and outside, which makes them twice as pretty.
 But of course, you could use the same fabric on the front and back.
-We added a layer of standard batting to each layer.
+We added a layer of standard cotton batting to each layer.

 It can be just as uncomfortable to hold something too cold as too hot.
-You can slip these cozies over an ice cream bowl to keep the cold at bay, slow the melting of the ice cream, and absorb the moisture that accumulates on a cold bowl in a warm room.
+You can slip these cozies over an ice cream bowl to keep the cold at bay, slow the melting of the contents, and absorb the moisture that accumulates on a cold bowl in a warm room.

 Of course, these cozies are not just for the microwave!
 How many times have you poured a hot liquid from the stove into a bowl and then tried to carry the bowl to the table?
 “Owwwwww!”
 Put the bowl into the cozy first, then pour in the hot stuff, then carry it to the table.
 Much better.